jeffhuang4704/nv2kw/environment-variables.md

         - name: "envvar3"
 ```

+Results of an experiment indicate a resource must use both `envvar3` and `envvar2` in order to be allowed.
 | Resource    | Result                                    |
 | ---------- | ---------------------------------------------- |
 | Resource 1 uses `envvar2` and `envvar3` label | accepted ✔️              |
 | Resource 2 uses `envvar2`   | rejected ❌ |
 | Resource 3 uses `envvar3` |rejected ❌ |

 <details><summary>Kubewarden Policy using anyNotIn</summary>